filippaleuckfeld/matplotlib/report.md

 ### Did it build and run as documented?

 We had different experiences building the project and running the tests.
-TODO: add details
+The onboarding process was good for non mac users.
+For mac users we experienced some problems, for example that we had spaces in the file path to the project which was not documented as a problem.
+There were also some issues with downloading packages with the m1 processor.

 ## Complexity